kevinlondon/kevinlondon.github.io/_drafts/code-reviews.md

 * **Efficiency:**
 If there's an algorithm in the code, is it using an efficient implementation?
 For example, iterating over a list of keys in a dictionary is an inefficient way to find the one you want.
-For example:

 {% highlight python %}
-for key, value in mydict.iteritems():
+for key, value in data.iteritems():
     if key == expected:
         return value
 {% endhighlight %}